Bambuti Mythology

 Mythology in POP Culture

-• Athena - In Greek mythology, Athena is the goddess of wisdom, war, and crafts.
+• Hathor - In Egyptian mythology, the goddess Hathor is the goddess of love, beauty, and fertility.

 • Gods - Gods in Judeo-Christian-Islamic Paradigm False deities worshipped by nonbelievers and pagans whereas in Hindu Paradigm Celestial beings who live above ground or in the skies, fight demons, and have consumed the elixir of immortality